How to impress Rolls-Royce recruiters with your written application

 - Chunks of text copied from its website, eg writing ‘I want to work for a company with a future every bit as exciting as its history’ because you read it on the graduate recruitment website.
 A better answer would refer to past Rolls-Royce projects that you admired, explain what it is about Rolls-Royce’s strategy for the future that excites you and how your skills and experience will help you contribute.

 - A lack of detail.
-Take the less is more approach – far better to choose three solid reasons and do them justice than cram in 20 points without expanding on them.
+Take the less is more approach – far better to choose three solid reasons for wanting to work for Rolls-Royce and do them justice than cram in 20 points without expanding on them.
 Prioritise the points that you think are the most important to Rolls-Royce and best showcase your suitability and understanding of the role.

-Top tip: consider using the three-step CAR technique (context, action and results) rather than the four-step STAR technique (situation, task, action and results) to keep your answer within the word limit.
+Top tip: consider using the three-step CAR technique (context, action and results) rather than the four-step STAR technique (situation, task, action and results) to keep your answers within the word limit.